-• Clinical agencies can require additional drug screens to be in compliance with their policies.

-- If a student is found to be ineligible for clinical placement any time during the program, the student is deemed unable to meet clinical learning objectives and will be temporarily withdrawn pending resolution of the situation. - Cost of the drug screen is the responsibility of the student.
+- Clinical agencies can require additional drug screens to conform to their policies. - If a student is found to be ineligible for clinical placement any time during the program, the student is deemed unable to meet clinical learning objectives and will be temporarily withdrawn pending resolution of the situation. - Cost of the drug screen is the responsibility of the student.